 - “What are the obvious gaps our business needs to fill?”

 - “If you were in charge of scaling this organization, what would be your next move?”

 - “What opportunities do you see our company currently missing out on?”

-Ask each person at the meeting to come up with at least three to five solid ideas they will share with the team after everyone has worked through all three steps.
+Ask each person at the meeting to provide feedback and give three to five solid ideas.
+Then, have them share what they came up with after everyone has worked through all three steps.